 SPINRAZA is the global market leader for the treatment of patients of all ages with spinal muscular atrophy, or SMA, a progressive, debilitating and often fatal genetic disease.
-Biogen, our partner responsible for commercializing SPINRAZA worldwide, reported that as of March 31, 2022, new patient starts in the U.S. reached a two-year high and initial uptake in China was strong as this was the first full quarter since receiving national reimbursement in China.
-Through March 31, 2022, we have earned more than \$1.6 billion in revenues from our SPINRAZA collaboration, including more than \$1.2 billion in royalties on sales of SPINRAZA.
+Biogen is our partner responsible for commercializing SPINRAZA worldwide.
+Through June 30, 2022, we have earned more than \$1.7 billion in revenues from our SPINRAZA collaboration, including more than \$1.3 billion in royalties on sales of SPINRAZA.

-TEGSEDI is a once weekly, self-administered subcutaneous medicine approved in the U.S., Europe, Canada and Brazil for the treatment of patients with polyneuropathy caused by hereditary polyneuropathy, or ATTRv-PN, a debilitating, progressive, and fatal disease.
-We launched TEGSEDI in the U.S. and the European Union, or EU, in late 2018.
-In 2021, we began selling TEGSEDI in Europe through our distribution agreement with Sobi.
+TEGSEDI is a once weekly, self-administered subcutaneous medicine approved in the U.S., Europe, Canada and Brazil for the treatment of patients with polyneuropathy caused by ATTRv-PN.
+In 2021, we began selling TEGSEDI in Europe through our distribution agreement with Swedish Orphan Biovitrum AB, or Sobi.
 Additionally, in the second quarter of 2021, Sobi began distributing TEGSEDI in the U.S. and Canada.
-In Latin America, PTC Therapeutics International Limited, or PTC, is commercializing TEGSEDI in Brazil.
-PTC is pursuing access in additional Latin American countries under its exclusive license agreement with us.
-In the first quarter of 2022, we continued to progress into new and existing markets in Europe and Latin America through Sobi and PTC, respectively.
+In Latin America, PTC Therapeutics International Limited, or PTC, is commercializing TEGSEDI beginning with Brazil.
+In the first half of 2022, we continued to expand into new markets in Europe and Latin America through Sobi and PTC, respectively.

-WAYLIVRA is a once weekly, self-administered, subcutaneous medicine that received conditional marketing authorization in May 2019 from the European Commission, or EC, as an adjunct to diet in adult patients with genetically confirmed familial chylomicronemia syndrome, or FCS, and at high risk for pancreatitis.
-We launched WAYLIVRA in the EU in the third quarter of 2019.
+WAYLIVRA is a once weekly, self-administered, subcutaneous medicine indicated as an adjunct to diet in adult patients with genetically confirmed familial chylomicronemia syndrome, or FCS, and at high risk for pancreatitis.
 In 2021, we began selling WAYLIVRA in Europe through our distribution agreement with Sobi.
 Under our exclusive license agreement with PTC, PTC is working to provide access to WAYLIVRA across Latin America, beginning in Brazil.
 In the third quarter of 2021, the National Health Surveillance Agency (Agência Nacional de Vigilância Sanitária), or ANVISA, approved WAYLIVRA in Brazil.
 In December 2021, PTC submitted an application to ANVISA for approval of WAYLIVRA for the treatment of familial partial lipodystrophy, or FPL, in Brazil.
 If approved, Waylivra will be the first approved treatment for patients with FPL in Brazil.